Culture of Karachi: Art academies, arenas and festivals

 Karachi is home to some of Pakistan's important cultural institutions.
 The National Academy of Performing Arts is located in the newly renovated Hindu Gymkhana.
 The All Pakistan Music Conference, linked to the 45-year-old similar institution in Lahore, has been holding its Annual Music Festival since its inception in 2004.
 The festival is considered to be a prominent part of the culture, awaited anxiously and attended by more than 3000 citizens of Karachi as well as people from other cities.

-Aside from regular performances by the nation's biggest musical stars, Karachi also boasts one of the biggest underground music scenes in the country, where traditional musical influences blend with modern, Western style to create fusion music.
-Many of the nation's emerging musicians have based themselves in Karachi.
-Many of the nation's musical acts can be found in cafes, restaurants, and concerts across Karachi, especially in the city's upper middle class and upper class areas.
+Aside from performances by musical acts, Karachi has an underground music scene where traditional musical influences blend with modern, Western styles to create fusion music.
+Many emerging musicians have based themselves in Karachi.
+Musical acts can be found in cafes, restaurants, and concerts across Karachi, especially in the city's upper middle class and upper class areas.

 The National Arts Council (Koocha-e-Saqafat) also has musical performances and mushairas.
 Karachi has a few museums, the Mohatta Palace Museum and National Museum of Pakistan, that regularly have exhibitions related to performance arts.
 Karachi is also home to the annual Kara Film Festival, which is one of the biggest film festivals in Pakistan and showcases independent Pakistani and international films and documentaries.